NegativeCharge/Acorn-Electron-SquatM-Player/README.md

 - v0.4 - Auto-detect Slogger/Jaffa Master RAM board in turbo mode.
 HALF_RESOLUTION flag removed.
 - v0.5 - Cycle optimisation to sound loop by @0xC0DE6502.
 - v0.6 - Further optimisation by @0xC0DE6502, negating the need for a turbo board.
+- v0.7 - Initial implementation of dynamic loading of track and sample data